neams-th-coe/cardinal/doc/content/start.md

 ```

 where `n` is the number of MPI ranks and `s` is the number of OpenMP threads.
+This command assumes that `cardinal-opt` is located on your `PATH`; otherwise,
+you need to provide the full path to `cardinal-opt` in the above command.
-While MOOSE and OpenMC use hybrid parallelism with both MPI and OpenMP,
+Note that while MOOSE and OpenMC use hybrid parallelism with both MPI and OpenMP,
 NekRS does not use shared memory parallelism.

 For the special case of running SAM as the master application, you also need to pass